Occala/netcode.notes/NetworkedConveyorOres/README.md

 On tick, we check if we need to spawn more pooled objects to maintain a target count.
 We also prune if we're n above the target count, this allows a sort of floating count that's typically a bit above our intended free count

-Note that this only tracks free count, the pool doesn't actually know how many are active, it only maintains a single "free" list (idk if this is a good term for it)
+Note that this only tracks free count, the pool doesn't actually know how many are active, it only maintains a single "free" list (idk if this is a good term for it).
 When something wants to pull from the pool, the pool provides the last entry of the list.
-If none are available, it spawns the prefab in place and provides it
+If none are available, it spawns the prefab in place and provides it.
 I've found it works very well for the intended time-slicing nature needed in VRChat where udon overhead is pretty large, we can't afford to freeze a client by doubling the pool or something

 This requires a networked component on our ore, denoting if it's active or not.
-If it's active, we additionally read the position and rotation (pool spawn location)
+If it's active, we additionally read the position and rotation (pool spawn location).
 I also decided to add some seeding to this component, so each time we pull something it rolls a seed from the host and applies seeded scaling and color for some nice variation in ores

 https://github.com/user-attachments/assets/817b97fc-3b28-4ee0-8add-769739ed422a